TOoSmOotH/glusterdroid/README.md

 ## Disclaimer:

 This is probably not the most optimal of things.
-There are mych beter ways to do things but this project was never meant to show off any 1337 bash skillz.
-It was just an easy way for me to consistently build new cluster nodes and have them work.
+There are much better ways to do things but this project was never meant to show off any 1337 bash skillz.
+It was just an easy way for me to consistently build new gluster nodes and have them work.
 There are no guarantees and this is use at your won risk.

+- This has been tested on Odroid HC2 but would probably work on the 2.5" version.
+- This **does not** take care of the gluster setup as far as setting up/adding to volumes.
+That part is up to you.

 ## Installation: